 The seventh moment is the Confession of Sin, and its location is no accident in the service of Holy Eucharist.
 We confess our sins very soon before we receive communion.
 This gives us an opportunity to examine our consciences, ask for and accept forgiveness from God, and then take in the nourishment offered through communion so that we can be strengthened to follow Christ more closely in our lives.
 The Confession comes right after the Prayers of the People because the prayers help us see where we have fallen short, where we have missed the mark, where we have separated ourselves from God.
-The Confession of Sin and the Absolution proclaimed on God's behalf by the priest reconcile us to God, repairing the relationship that we have let slip but which God never abandons.
+The Confession of Sin (and the Absolution proclaimed on God's behalf by the priest) reconcile us to God, repairing the relationship that we have let slip but which God never abandons.

 But there's something more to the Confession of Sin.
 Notice in the words above that the Confession is entirely plural.
 When we confess during the service, we confess as a group.
-We confess our complicity in all of the big sins of the world that we are part of simply because we exist in a system that is broken.
-We may not be able right away to break out of that system, but by confessing our complicity we show our desire to be part of the solution rather than part of the problem.
+We confess our complicity in the world's interlocking systems of oppression, domination, and injustice - the big Sins - that we are part of because we live within these systems.
+We may not be able to dismantle them right away, but by confessing our complicity we show our desire to be part of the solution rather than part of the problem.
 The reconciliation that happens through the Confession and Absolution reconnects us to God, who is the source of the solution.
-Thus, we are able to pull ourselves just a little bit more out of the muck of the broken system of this world.
+Thus, we are able to pull ourselves just a little bit more out of the muck of the sinful systems of this world.